 Airborne precautions are not required for AGPs on patients/individuals in the low risk pathway provided the patient has no other infectious agent transmitted via the droplet or airborne route.
-However, we recognise that some staff remain anxious about performing AGPs on patients during this COVID-19 pandemic and therefore when prevalence is high, and where staff have concerns about potential exposure to themselves, they may choose to wear an FFP3 respirator rather than a FRSM when performing an AGP on a low risk pathway patient.
+However, we recognise that some staff remain anxious about performing AGPs on patients during this COVID-19 pandemic and therefore where staff have concerns about potential exposure to themselves, they may choose to wear an FFP3 respirator rather than a FRSM when performing an AGP on a low risk pathway patient.
 This is a personal PPE risk assessment.

 Airborne precautions are required for the medium and high risk pathways where AGPs are undertaken and the required PPE is detailed in table 2 below.
+Ongoing requirement for airborne precautions in the medium risk pathway when a patient is undergoing an AGP recognises the potential aersolisation of COVID-19 from an asymptomatic carrier.